qixin5/ssFix/README.md

 If you find that the result file `lang21_codesearch_rslt` contains lots of lines starting with `file:///gpfs/data/people/qx5`, it means the code search works.

-If the test fails, please contact us via email qx5@cs.brown.edu.
-We will try figuring out what the problem is.
+If the test fails, please contact me via qx5@cs.brown.edu.
+I will try figuring out what the problem is.

 ## Testing if Fault Localization Works